AMPHIBIAN FRIENDS NEWSLETTER 2019

 2. Actively raining or very wet

 The safety of our volunteers is of utmost importance.
-Any children must have VERY close parental supervision and stay on Wells Road, which the North Coventry Township and North Coventry Police allow us to close so the children can watch and help the amphibians.
+All children must have VERY close adult supervision and stay on Wells Road, which the North Coventry Township and North Coventry Police allow us to close so the children can watch and help the amphibians.

 Guidelines for Volunteers

 - Please come dressed for the weather.
 Bring a flashlight (head lamps are popular), rain gear, and a non-metallic bucket.
 Safety vests will be given out at check-in.

 - Wells Rd. will be closed from Saint Peters Rd. down to a coned off area.
 It is best to drive in from Hill Camp Rd., onto Wells Rd. and park on the right side of Wells Rd. up to the cones.

 - Walk up and check-in at my blue Highlander at the top of St. Peters Rd. and Wells Rd. before heading out onto St. Peters Rd.
 You will be given instructions and a vest.